 I was given magnesium oil as a present for Christmas and have been experimenting on it for acute treatment.

 - First migraine: was a brutal 8. sprayed the magnesium on right away.
-Wiithin the hour the migraine was completely gone.
+Within the hour the migraine was gone.
+However, triptan was utilized.

 - Second migraine: Tried it again well into a migraine.
 Did nothing.